 Listing 7-3: Defines the Search class and __init__() method, site_selector.py (Part 3)

 Define a class called Search .

-Next, define the __init__() method used to create new objects .
+Then define the __init__() method used to create new objects .
 The name parameter will allow you to give a personalized name to each object when you create it later in the main() function.

 Now you’re ready to start assigning attributes.
 Start by linking the object’s name with the argument you’ll provide when you create the object .
-Then assign some empty dictionaries to hold important statistics for each rectangle .
-These include the corner-point coordinates of the rectangle and its mean elevation, peak-to-valley, and standard deviation statistics.
-For a key, these dictionaries will use consecutive numbers, starting with one.
-The corresponding value will be the corner coordinates or the statistics.
+Then assign four empty dictionaries to hold important statistics for each rectangle .
+These include the rectangle’s corner-point coordinates and its mean elevation, peak-to-valley, and standard deviation statistics.
+For a key, all these dictionaries will use consecutive numbers, starting with one.
+These numbers are linked to the rectangle locations using the self.rect_coords dictionary.

 You’ll want to filter the statistics to find the lowest values, so set up two empty lists to hold these .
 Note that I use the term “ptp”, rather than “ptv”, to represent the peak-to-valley statistic.
 That’s to be consistent with the NumPy built-in method for this calculation, which is called “peak-to-peak.”

-At the end of the program, you’ll find the overlapping rectangles between the sorted standard deviation and peak-to-valley lists and place them in a new list named high_graded_rects .
+At the end of the program, you’ll place rectangles that occur in both the sorted standard deviation and peak-to-valley lists in a new list named high_graded_rects .
 This list will contain the numbers of the rectangles with the lowest combined scores.
 These rectangles will be the best places to look for landing ellipses.

 Calculating Rectangle Statistics

-Still in the Search class, Listing 7-4 defines a method that calculates statistics in a rectangle, adds the statistics to the appropriate dictionary, and then moves the rectangle.
+Still in the Search class, Listing 7-4 defines a method that calculates statistics in a rectangle, adds the statistics to the appropriate dictionary, and then moves to the next rectangle and repeats the process.
 The method honors the elevation limit by using the rectangles in low-lying areas only to populate the dictionaries.

 def run_rect_stats(self):